• Skip to main content

 Nine whole skinned tomatoes and 14 peeled, halved and seeded tomatoes on white cutting board.

 • Place the tomato halves on a baking sheet then drizzle with olive oil.
-Add the thyme, bay leaves, garlic, salt, pepper and sugar, tucking them in and under the tomatoes.
+Add the thyme, bay leaves, garlic, salt, pepper and sugar, tucking them in under the tomatoes.

 40 plum tomato halves on white enameled baking sheet.